Morris County Divorce Lawyer

 Divorces in New Jersey can be either contested or uncontested.
 Contested divorces involve disagreements between the separating spouse on at least one issue in the divorce.
 These disagreements can be regarding the child custody arrangement, the division of assets, alimony or spousal support payments, or anything else related to the divorce.

 Generally, a contested divorce will take a much longer time—and cost more—than an uncontested divorce.
 Divorces that are uncontested are generally more amicable and involve the couple coming to terms that each spouse can accept.
-For more information about the different types of divorces, reach out to a seasoned Morris County divorce lawyer.
+For more information about the different types of divorces, reach out to a seasoned local divorce lawyer.

 What is the Difference Between a Divorce and an Annulment?